jdm/who-roots-the-rooters/dump.md

 So we can make the plugin
 incrementally more sophisticated in the future.

-We won't necessarily catch every possible mistake;
+We won't necessarily catch every possible mistake.
-it's hard to achieve full [soundness](FIXME) with ad-hoc extensions to a type system.
+It's hard to achieve full [soundness](http://en.wikipedia.org/wiki/Soundness) with ad-hoc extensions to a type system.
 As the name "lint plugin" suggests, the idea is to catch common mistakes